Between visits to the Border's Abbeys, take the time to drive on a small road to discover the scenic landscapes around River Tweed.

 Dryburgh Abbey was first established in 1150, the house of the Premonstratensian Order.
 It has a really peaceful atmosphere located in a lace of River Tweed.

 Most of the Abbey is accessible without any stairs.

 It is not as impressive as Melrose or Jedburgh but a lot more walls of the various buildings remain.

 It is the burial place of Sir Walter Scott.

 I focused my time on the more impressive Jedburgh Abbey and Melrose Abbey.
-But to help you decide, below is a photo from another photographer:
+But to help you decide, here is a photo from another photographer.